 Unauthorized insurance tax must be filed on or before March 1 of the year following the calendar year in which the policy became effective (for example, March 1, 2016, for a policy that became effective in 2015).
 The tax base is the premium covering risks located in Texas.

 As determined by the Commissioner of Insurance, the Comptroller’s office is required to assess the lesser of $30 million or the total amount that the General Appropriations Act appropriates from the volunteer fire department assistance fund account in the general revenue fund for that state fiscal year, other than appropriations for contributions to the Texas Emergency Services Retirement System.
-The total assessment for fiscal Sept.
-1, 2017, through Aug.
-31, 2018, is $23,051,548.
-For fiscal Sept.
-1, 2018, through Aug.
-31, 2019, the amount is $23,051,549.
-See Order No. 2018-5399 dated Feb.
-9, 2018.
+The total assessment amount for fiscal year Sept.
+1, 2021, through Aug.
+31, 2022, is $23,051,548.
+For fiscal year Sept.
+1, 2022, through Aug.
+31, 2023, the total assessment amount is $23,051,549.

 For a copy of the assessment, call us toll-free at 800-252-1387.